National Association for the Education of Young Children (NAEYC)

 - Programs that received full National Recognition from NAEYC by fall 2019 will be listed on the CAEP website as nationally recognized until the expiration of that status or contingent on the provider's CAEP accreditation status.
 CAEP will play no role in making National Recognition determinations in conjunction with NAEYC moving forward.

-- After the fall review cycle, programs that had started the SPA Initial Review process for their upcoming CAEP site visit and are in the process of submitting Revised or Response to Conditions Reports will have the following options:
+- After the fall review cycle, programs that had started the SPA Initial Review process for their upcoming CAEP site review and are in the process of submitting Revised or Response to Conditions Reports will have the following options:

-They may use the NAEYC SPA decision report from Initial Review as evidence of program review on the self-study report (due nine months before CAEP site visit) and provide evidence of programmatic improvements that have been made based on the SPA feedback.
+They may use the NAEYC SPA decision report from Initial Review as evidence of program review on the self-study report (due nine months before CAEP site review) and provide evidence of programmatic improvements that have been made based on the SPA feedback.

 If the state allows, the program may select the State Review option and change the status of the program from “SPA Review” to “State Review” for accreditation purposes.